anstmichaels/emopt/README.md

 environment variables have the same path.
 This may not be the case on your system, however.

-Next, run the setup.py script to build and install EMOpt:
+Next, run the setup.py script to build and install EMopt:

 ```
 $ python setup.py install --user